aanassor1/Task-Manager-Website/README.md

 ## Description

-In the later semester of my second year in university, we were tasked with creating a high-fidelity website prototype for a task manager application.
+In this project, I was tasked with creating a high-fidelity website prototype for a task manager application.
 This website would include a homepage, account sign-up/log-in, task managing functions such as creating tasks, calender etc.

 High-fidelity means that it would have to look similar to the final design however, as it is only a prototype, it is only visually there and most buttons do not work (as well as not having a database linked).

+## What I learnt
+* HTML
+* CSS
+* Javascript

 ## Installation

 Go onto Github, find the project and clone the repository.